Life satisfaction

-Life satisfaction is a measure of a person's well-being, assessed in terms of mood, relationship satisfaction, achieved goals, self-concepts, and self-perceived ability to cope with life.
-Life satisfaction involves a favorable attitude towards one's life—rather than an assessment of current feelings.
+Life satisfaction is an evaluation of a person's quality of life.
+It is assessed in terms of mood, relationship satisfaction, achieved goals, self-concepts, and the self-perceived ability to cope with life.
+Life satisfaction involves a favorable attitude towards life—rather than an assessment of current feelings.
 Life satisfaction has been measured in relation to economic standing, degree of education, experiences, residence, and other factors.

 Life satisfaction is a key part of subjective well-being.
 Many factors influence subjective well-being and life satisfaction.
 Socio-demographic factors include gender, age, marital status, income, and education.
-Psychosocial factors include health and illness, functional ability, activity level, and social relationships.
+Psychosocial factors include health, illness, functional ability, activity level, and social relationships.
 People tend to gain life satisfaction as they get older.

 Factors affecting life satisfaction

 Personality

-A meta-analysis using The Big Five personality model found that, among the Big Five, low neuroticism was the strongest predictor of life satisfaction.
-Openness to experience also predicts life satisfaction.
+Meta-analyses using the Five Factor Model of Personality found that, among its "Big Five" personality traits, low neuroticism was the strongest predictor of life satisfaction, followed by high extraversion and conscientiousness.
+Other key factors include openness to experiences and socialization.

-Apart from the Big Five model, a person's chronotype correlates with life satisfaction; morning-oriented people ("larks") showed higher life satisfaction than evening-oriented individuals ("owls").

-Socialization also affects life satisfaction.
 Socially engaged people tend to be more satisfied with life.

+Apart from the Five Factor model, a person's chronotype correlates with life satisfaction; morning-oriented people ("larks") showed higher life satisfaction than evening-oriented individuals ("owls").

 An individual's genes affect their life satisfaction, so life satisfaction is partly heritable.
-One study found no significant differences between males and females in terms of the heritability of life satisfaction.
+One study found no significant differences between men and women in terms of the heritability of life satisfaction.

 Self-esteem

 Several studies have shown that self-esteem is a strong predictor of life satisfaction.
+Those with high levels of self-esteem are more likely to take a positive approach to dealing with day-to-day challenges and not be overwhelmed by them.
+Having higher self-esteem also leads to being more open about life and its opportunities.
+Those with diminished self-esteem tend to be more fearful, less social and hold a generally negative outlook.